-Post-Exposure Prophylaxis Treatment
+Post-Exposure Prophylaxis Treatment in Singapore

 PEP (Post-Exposure Prophylaxis)

 Post-exposure prophylaxis, also known as PEP is a type of medication that is designed to stop you from developing an HIV infection if you have already been exposed to the virus.

 PEP should only be used in emergency situations and must be taken within 72 hours after the initial contact.

 PEP HIV Singapore cost and HIV Screening Services

 We carry the 3rd and 4th generation test kits.
 The 3rd generation test has a 4-12 weeks testing window while the 4th generation test kit has a 14-28 days testing window.

 Rapid HIV testing results (3rd & 4th Gen) can be out in 20 minutes or less, greatly reducing the anxiety in waiting for an HIV test result or before your pep treatment in Singapore.